strimzi/proposals/056-zk-kraft-migration.md

 They are now connected to the KRaft controllers quorum only and not to the ZooKeeper ensemble anymore.

 When brokers are rolled and ready again, the operator updates the controllers' configuration by removing the ZooKeeper migration flag and connection to the ZooKeeper ensemble.
+More specifically, the controllers are automatically updated with the following configuration (the user cannot set them manually).

 ```shell
 # Disable the migration